 A Continuous Improvement Plan, as required in 16 VSA 165, shall be developed and implanted in each public school district.
 Each SU/SD shall develop and implement a Continuous Improvement Plan as required by 16 V.S.A. § 165.
 The plan shall be designed to improve the performance of all students enrolled in the district. student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive; and free from harassment, hazing and bullying.
 If a school district comprises more than one school building, a combined plan for some or all the buildings may be developed.
 The plan, however, may reflect the different needs of individual schools.
 The Plan should be serve as the overall planning and implementation document for the school strategic plan for the SU/SD, incorporating other reporting, planning, and implementation requirements (either from state, the federal government, local requirements, or external grant requirements) articulated by federal and state law and regulation and other local requirements into a single planning document.

-The Plan shall be developed with the involvement of board members, students, teachers, administrators, parents families, and other community members.
+The Plan shall be developed with the involvement of a culturally and socially diverse group of board members, students teachers, administrators, students, parents families, and other community members.
 If an SU/SD comprises more than one school building, a combined plan for some or all the buildings may be developed; however, the Plan should reflect the different needs of individual schools.
 The Plan shall be reviewed at least annually for effectiveness toward meeting the stated goals and shall be revised as necessary.

 The Plan shall include indicators provided by the Vermont Agency of Education, as well as including those identified in 16 V.S.A. § 165(a) and additional indicators determined locally, including but not limited to indicators reported pursuant to Section 2124 of this rule.
 These indicators will identify student performance data obtained from state and local assessments and other information related to student performance which may include, but is not limited to , dropout and retention rates, attendance, course enrollment patterns and graduations rates.
 Indicators may also include data on school practices and leadership.
 The Plan shall report student level indicators aggregated for the SU/SD and disaggregated according to school and student subgroups as identified by Section 2124 of this rule.
 In no case shall a SU/SD reveal personally identifiable information about an individual student or violate the State’s minimum group size for reporting.